Secure Your WordPress

 2) The second most often exploited hack point is directly via malicious code, backdoors, insecure themes or plug-in extensions that were installed either by a developer, by the site owner after development or by anyone who had Administrative access to the site at any point in time.

-In-experienced developers or site admins will often install whatever they find online that promises to do what the want to do on WordPress.
+In-experienced developers or site admins will often install whatever they find online that promises to do what they want on WordPress.
 This is a dangerous practice as often a hack script or backdoor access is installed onto a site without the owner even knowing it.

 Be sure you know and trust your developer, marketing or SEO provider, as well as the “plugin” or “theme” provider before installing.
 The fewer “plug-ins” your site uses, the more secure your site will be… Only suppy your site logins to a trusted third party, as once they have had admin access – they can do anything to your site with a backdoor installed, even if you change all your passwords and delete their user accounts.

 Cyanweb provide maintenance and security for WordPress based sites and can inspect your WordPress installation for potential security threats as needed.